neoforged/.github/primers/1.21.9/index.md

     - `Screen`
         - `panoramaShouldSpin` - Returns whether the rendered panorama should spin its camera.
         - `setNarrationSuppressTime` - Sets until when the narration should be suppressed for.
+        - `isInGameUi` - Returns whether the screen is opened while playing the game, not the pause menu.
 - `net.minecraft.client.gui.screens.options.OptionsScreen#CONTROLS` is now public
 - `net.minecraft.client.main.GameConfig$GameData#offlineDeveloperMode` - Whether the game is offline and is ran for development.
+- `net.minecraft.core`
+    - `BlockPos#betweenCornersInDirection` - An iterable that iterates through the provided bounds in the direction provided by the vector.
+    - `Direction#axisStepOrder` - Returns a list of directions that the given vector should be checked in.
 - `net.minecraft.data.loot.packs`
     - `VanillaBlockInteractLoot` - A sub provider for vanilla block loot from entity interaction.
     - `VanillaChargedCreeperExplosionLoot` - A sub provider for vanilla entity loot from charged creeper explosions.
     - `VanillaEntityInteractLoot` - A sub provider for vanilla entity loot from entity interaction.
 - `net.minecraft.data.recipes.RecipeProvider#shelf` - Constructs a shelf recipe from one item.
 - `net.minecraft.gametest.framework.GameTestHelper#getTestDirection` - Gets the direction that the test is facing.
+- `net.minecraft.network`
+    - `FriendlyByteBuf#readLpVec3`, `writeLpVec3` - Handles syncing a compressed `Vec3`.
+    - `LpVec3` - A vec3 network handler that compresses and decompresses a vector into at most two bytes and two integers.
+- `net.minecraft.network.chat.FontDescription` - An identifier that describes a font, typically as a location or sprite.
+- `net.minecraft.network.chat.contents.ObjectContents` - An arbitrary piece of content that can be written as part of a component, like a sprite.
 - `net.minecraft.network.syncher.EntityDataSerializers`
     - `WEATHERING_COPPER_STATE` - The weather state of the copper on the golem.
     - `COPPER_GOLEM_STATE` - The logic state of the copper golem.